2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 Then, go directly to the next section, titled [Create a Telegram Group](LINK).

-In fact, **a Telegram channel is just a showcase of information posted by administrators, where members cannot do much more than add emoji**.
+In fact, **a Telegram channel is just a showcase of information posted by administrators, where members cannot do much more than add emojis.**.

 ![immagine](assets/fr/18.webp)

-However, it is possible to add the ability for channel members to comment on each post by the administrator, but this will be done in separate threads; significantly dividing communications. **Therefore, creating a Telegram channel is generally not recommended for a community**.
+However, it is possible to add the ability for channel members to comment on each post by the administrator, but this will be done in separate threads, significantly dividing communications. **Therefore, creating a Telegram channel is generally not recommended for a community.**.

 ####